 Metro Manila has numerous highways and flyovers.
 Traffic is typically heavy in certain areas, during rush hour.
-If you want to drive around the metro, make sure to start early.
+If you want to drive around with a car rental in Manila, make sure to start early.
 Go to tourist spots that are geographically close to each other.

 It is also important to be familiar with the local government's traffic rules and regulations to decongest the traffic.
 One important regulation in place is the number coding scheme during weekdays.
 Take note of one-way streets, assigned lanes, and loading/unloading areas.

 Visayas is a tricky region to do a road trip because its cities and provinces are not located on one big island.
-However, Cebu makes a sensible jumping point for car rental in Cebu province and the rest of Visayas.
+However, Cebu City makes a sensible jumping point for car rental in Cebu province and the rest of Visayas.

 National highways and bridges connect some Visayan cities and provinces, but there are quite a number of sites that need to be accessed by sea.
 Fortunately, the Philippines has a Roll-On Roll-Off (RoRo) ferry system.
 Using the car ferry, you can visit destinations like Bohol, Dumaguete, Boracay, Iloilo and Bacolod.